itsalb3rt/agile-visitors-api/README.md

 **Limit and offset**

-You can use `limit` and `offset` for paginate.
+You can use `limit` and `offset` for pagination.

 ```
 api/visits?limit=10&page=2
 ```

-This example return the records between 11 to 20
+This example returns the records between 11 to 20

 **Order**